Thus Always to Tyrants (album): Background

 Miller was one of the leaders of The V-Roys, an alternative country band that was on Steve Earle's E-Squared Records, and described as "a critically acclaimed, commercially under appreciated" band with a "tasty brand of roots rock".
 When explaining his decision to begin a solo career, Miller said that the band reached their creative peak, some band members did not like touring, and that Earle lost interest.

 Recording

 Shortly after The V-Roys broke up, Miller secured a publishing deal with Welk Music Group.
 In May 2000, he recorded four songs with Nashville producer R.S.
 Field and veteran Nashville session musicians.
 These songs reflected a classic rock 'n' roll sound.
 Field said, "We were going for a full-bodied sound, without trying to just ape yesterday.
 Obviously Neil Young, obviously [Tom] Petty, and then some of the British stuff too."

-Miller was able to secure a deal with Sugar Hill, despite the label's preference of acoustic acts.
+Miller was able to secure a deal with Sugar Hill Records, despite the label's preference of acoustic acts.
 Miller and Field brought in experienced musicians for the subsequent recordings, including members of Knoxville's Superdrag, The Judybats, David Grissom, and bluegrass musician Tim O'Brien.